department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/eligibility.md

 - A government-furnished headstone or marker
 - Perpetual (ongoing) care of the gravesite

-After your death, the person arranging your burial can also request additional honors and memorials.
+After your death, the person planning your burial can also request other honors and memorials.
 These may include a:
 - [Burial flag to drape over the casket (or coffin) or place with the urn](/burials-and-memorials/honor/flags-and-memorial-certificates/)
 - [Presidential Memorial Certificate signed by the current President of the United States](/burials-and-memorials/honor/flags-and-memorial-certificates/)
 - [Headstone, marker, niche cover, or medallion to identify a gravesite located outside a VA national cemetery](/burials-and-memorials/honor/headstones-markers-medallions/)